 Tips tips tips:

 If you want to take a Trishaw ride, it is a perfect location to find drivers.
 As I mentioned above, it may cost around 25RM for 10 minutes.
-You can ask him to take you to the next sight that you want to visit, so it will save you from walking too long.

 Next to the Christ Church Malacca is Stadhuys, it was built in 1650 by the Dutch and functioned as the local town hall but later, was converted into the History & Ethnography Museum.
 Same as Melaka Christ Church, Stadhuys was also initially painted in white and was re-painted in red later on.

 Address: Banda Hilir, 75000 Malacca, Malaysia

 - A Famosa

 This was once a fortress of the Portuguese which was built in 1511 known as one of the oldest European historical relics in Southeast Asia.
 Unfortunately, it was intentionally destroyed in 1806 by the English when they dominated this city.
 Nowadays, there is only a small gate called the Porta de Santiago remained thanks to the decision of Captain William Farquhar to save this gateway.

 Address: Jln Parameswara, Banda Hilir, 78000 Alor Gajah, Melaka, Malaysia

 This is the oldest functioning Chinese temple dating back to the 17th century and is the most popular place of worship for the Hokkien community in Melaka.
 There are several prayer halls inside the temple, the main one is to worship Guan Yin – the Goddess of Mercy.